-All enrolled citizens of the Cherokee Nation of Oklahoma whose names appear on the Dawes Commission Roll or who have a lineal ancestor whose name appears on that Roll, who are eighteen (18) years of age or older and who possess a Certification of Degree of Indian Blood, and are registered to vote as provided herein shall be entitled to vote in all elections and referenda of the Cherokee Nation.
+All enrolled citizens of the Cherokee Nation of Oklahoma whose names appear on the Dawes Commission Roll or who have a lineal ancestor whose name appears on that Roll, who are eighteen (18) years of age or older and who possess a Certification of Degree of Indian Blood, and are registered to vote as provided herein shall be entitled to vote in all elections and referenda of the Cherokee Nation; however, no person who is registered to vote in another tribe shall be eligible to vote.
+Eligibility to vote shall have no bearing on inheritance or participation in the distribution of any assets in any manner.

-Section 10-3-2.
+Section 19-3-2.
 Registration of voters.

-Those persons whose names appear on the Cherokee Registry and are registered to vote in a district provided that person shall be eighteen (18) years of age or older as of the first day of business in March of the election year shall be afforded the right to vote in all Cherokee tribal elections.
+Those persons whose names appear on the Cherokee Registry provided that person shall be eighteen (18) years of age or older as of the first day of business in March of the election year preceding the first general election of 1979 and every four (4)-years thereafter shall be afforded the right to vote in all Cherokee tribal elections.